Cameroon: Education and health

 Breast ironing, a traditional practice that is prevalent in Cameroon, may affect girls' health.
-Female genital mutilation (FGM), while not widespread, is practiced among some populations; according to a 2013 UNICEF report, 1% of women in Cameroon have undergone FGM.
-Also impacting women and girls' health, the contraceptive prevalence rate is estimated to be just 34.4% in 2014.
+Female genital mutilation (FGM), while not widespread, is practised among some populations; according to a 2013 UNICEF report, 1% of women in Cameroon have undergone FGM.
+Also impacting women's and girls' health, the contraceptive prevalence rate is estimated to be just 34.4% in 2014.
 Traditional healers remain a popular alternative to evidence-based medicine.

+In the 2024 Global Hunger Index (GHI), Cameroon ranks 79th out of 127 countries with sufficient data.
+Cameroon's GHI score is 18.3, which is considered moderate.

 Culture

 Music and dance

 Music and dance are integral parts of Cameroonian ceremonies, festivals, social gatherings, and storytelling.
-Traditional dances are highly choreographed and separate men and women or forbid participation by one sex altogether.
+Traditional dances are highly choreographed with men and women often participating separately.
 The dances' purposes range from pure entertainment to religious devotion.
 Traditionally, music is transmitted orally.
 In a typical performance, a chorus of singers echoes a soloist.

-Musical accompaniment may be as simple as clapping hands and stamping feet, but traditional instruments include bells worn by dancers, clappers, drums and talking drums, flutes, horns, rattles, scrapers, stringed instruments, whistles, and xylophones; combinations of these vary by ethnic group and region.
+Musical accompaniment may be as simple as clapping hands and stamping feet, but traditional instruments include bells worn by dancers, clappers, drums, and talking drums, flutes, horns, rattles, scrapers, stringed instruments, whistles, and xylophones; combinations of these vary by ethnic group and region.
 Some performers sing complete songs alone, accompanied by a harplike instrument.

 Popular music styles include ambasse bey of the coast, assiko of the Bassa, mangambeu of the Bangangte, and tsamassi of the Bamileke.
 Nigerian music has influenced Anglophone Cameroonian performers, and Prince Nico Mbarga's highlife hit "Sweet Mother" is the top-selling African record in history.

 The two most popular music styles are makossa and bikutsi.
 Makossa developed in Douala and mixes folk music, highlife, soul, and Congo music.
 Performers such as Manu Dibango, Francis Bebey, Moni Bilé, and Petit-Pays popularised the style worldwide in the 1970s and 1980s.
 Bikutsi originated as war music among the Ewondo.
-Artists such as Anne-Marie Nzié developed it into a popular dance music beginning in the 1940s, and performers such as Mama Ohandja and Les Têtes Brulées popularised it internationally during the 1960s, 1970s and 1980s.
+Artists such as Anne-Marie Nzié developed it into popular dance music beginning in the 1940s, and performers such as Mama Ohandja and Les Têtes Brulées popularised it internationally during the 1960s, 1970s, and 1980s.

 Holidays

 The most notable holiday associated with patriotism in Cameroon is National Day, also called Unity Day.
 Among the most notable religious holidays are Assumption Day, and Ascension Day, which is typically 39 days after Easter.
-In the Northwest and Southwest provinces, collectively called Ambazonia, October 1 is considered a national holiday, a date Ambazonians consider the day of their independence from Cameroon.
+In the Northwest and Southwest provinces, collectively called Ambazonia, 1 October is considered a national holiday, a date Ambazonians consider the day of their independence from Cameroon.